 While we usually use a more complex setup for dinner times, when guests will need to hear your toasts and other announcements, I like a sense of more "localized" sound during a wedding cocktail hour.
 Music should seem louder to guests who are close to it, and quieter - but still audible - to those who opt to stand further away.
 You can get a sense of that experience in the video below.

 If you opt for DJ music during cocktail time instead of a live ensemble, expect an even simpler setup - your DJ's primary sound system will be in the tent for dinner and dancing, while a secondary system will be in your cocktail space.
 This makes for the smoothest transition when your guests move from one space to the next - they'll hear music in both spots.

 One thing you WON'T need for your Heritage Prairie Farm wedding reception is uplighting.
 Couples often opt for decorative lights to add a splash of color to the walls in more traditional reception spaces - but as you can see from the picture below, the "walls" in the Farm's reception space don't need much augmentation!

 The Backhird DJ setup is as simple and as clean as possible - you can see what it looks like in the reception tent at Heritage Prairie Farm below.

 Before dinner starts, your DJ will gather your wedding party outside the reception tent and double-check names in order to introduce you - assuming that's something you want to do, of course.
 You'll be entering from outside the tent to where your guests are already seated.

-If you need a DJ or musicians, check out the ebook below to see some actual packages and prices Backthird has put together for past Heritage Prairie Farm wedding clients - or contact us directly to build your own personalized plan.
+If you need a DJ or musicians, check out the video below to learn how Backthird plans and pricing work - or contact us directly to build your own personalized plan.